kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

+= 2.2.2.2 =
+* Prevent other themes/plugins (such as BBPress) from displaying Youtube videos "inline" because this causes videos not to be displayed.
+* Set the default margin-bottom for iframes/embeds to "0".

 = 2.2.2.1 =
 * Now you can add a custom start time to each video URL.
 Use it like this: ...url.../watch?v=VIDEO_ID&t=XhYmZs or .../watch?v=VIDEO_ID&t=Z (replace X/Y/Z with hours/minutes/seconds).
 Pull request from @R33D3M33R on Github (https://github.com/kevinweber/lazy-load-for-videos/pull/8).